 Why it matters

-It prepares you to deal with emotional bursts, and interpret the communication in a more humane way.
+It prepares you to deal with emotional bursts and interpret the communication more humanely.
 This way you can manage the conversation and the relationship healthily.

 As they say, if you can be yourself with people you do business with, you’re in good company.